DK5CH/ICOM-ID52-MarineChannels/README.md

 - if you are happy with the channels write the configuration back to the radio
 - restart your radio

+**Imortant note for users in North America**
+As CS-705 seems to handle character set different between regions I have now created two files.
+If one does not work, try the other one.
+Comma separated is working for North America.

+*many thanks to SM0TGU for pointing me in the right direction.*

 * * *

 ### Using the channels on your radio